finos/a11y-theme-builder/docs/architecture/base-services.md

 >Note: WCAG 2.1 AA requires desktop applications to have a target click area of 24px.

-1. User selects desired MINIMUM_CLICK_AREA for their desktop application.
+The user can select the desired MINIMUM_CLICK_AREA for their desktop application.

-2. By default the MINIMUM_CLICK_AREA will change to 44px for tablet and mobile interfaces.
+  * By default the MINIMUM_CLICK_AREA will change to 44px for tablet and mobile interfaces.

-3. Create clickable elements that meet the MINIMUM_CLICK_AREA but appear smaller
+It is possible to create clickable elements that meet the MINIMUM_CLICK_AREA selected but appear smaller:

-    1. Wrap the component in a parent that is in fact the identified MINIMUM_CLICK_AREA but  the visual elements can appear smaller.
+  1. Wrap the component in a parent that is, in fact, the identified MINIMUM_CLICK_AREA but then make the visual elements of the wrapped component smaller (e.g. 24px).
-    2. Although a user sees a button that looks 24 pixels high - it's click area is in fact  set to the minimum click area.
+  2. Although a user sees a button that looks 24 pixels high - it's click area is, in fact, set to the minimum click area due to the size of its parent.
 This feature allows the design to create visually smaller elements that are less overwhelming in an interface while meeting accessibility guidelines.

 ### Color Themes